 Educational income excluded for dependent care costs shall not be deducted from income under the provisions of rule 5101:4-4-23 of the Administrative Code.
 Dependent care costs incurred which exceed the amount excluded under the provisions of this paragraph shall be deducted from income in accordance with rule 5101:4-4-23 of the Administrative Code.

-These payments are to be treated like WIA payments in accordance with paragraph (D)(1)(i) of this rule, except as provided in rule 5101:4-4-19 of the Administrative Code.
+The youthbuild program transferred from the United States department of housing and urban development to the department of labor with the passage of the Youthbuild Transfer Act of 2006, Pub.
+L. No. 109-281, (09/2006), which amended the Workforce Investment Act (WIA) of 1998.
+These payments are to be treated like WIA payments in accordance with paragraph (C)(1)(i) of this rule, except as provided in rule 5101:4-4-19 of the Administrative Code.

-(x) Notwithstanding any other provision of law, the allowance paid under Pub.
-L. No. 104-204, (09/1996) section 1805(d), to a child of a Vietnam veteran for any disability resulting from spina bifida suffered by such child.
+(w) Notwithstanding any other provision of law, the allowance paid under Pub.
+L. No. 104-204, (09/1996) section 1805(d), as amended by Pub.
+L. No. 106-419, (11/2000), to a child of a Vietnam veteran for any disability resulting from spina bifida and certain other birth defects suffered by such child.
 A monthly allowance from two hundred to one thousand two hundred dollars is paid to a child under this public law.

 (i) Establish what amount for food assistance purposes of the military person's pay that was actually available to the assistance group prior to the deployment of the military person to a designated combat zone.